nrfconnect/sdk-nrf/doc/nrf/libraries/modem/modem_antenna.rst

 Set the :kconfig:option:`CONFIG_MODEM_ANTENNA` Kconfig option to enable this library.

 .. note::
-   The library is enabled by default when building for the nRF91 Series build targets.
+   The library is enabled by default when building for the nRF91 Series board targets.

 Use one of the following options to select the used antenna type: